Henry Hathaway

-Henry Hathaway (March 13, 1898 – February 11, 1985) was an American film director and producer.
-He is best known as a director of Westerns, especially starring Randolph Scott and John Wayne.
-He directed Gary Cooper in seven films.
-He was nominated for the Academy Award for Best Director for The Lives of a Bengal Lancer (1935).
+Henry Hathaway (born Henri Léopold de Fiennes; March 13, 1898 – February 11, 1985) was an American film director and producer, whose career spanned from the 1930s through the 1970s.
+He was best known as a director of Western, adventure, and noir films, especially starring John Wayne, Gary Cooper, Randolph Scott, and Gregory Peck.
+He was nominated for the Academy Award for Best Director for The Lives of a Bengal Lancer (1935), starring Cooper.

-Background
+According to the BFI, Hathaway "epitomised what’s known as the ‘journeyman’ director."

+Early years
-Henry Hathaway was born Henri Léopold de Fiennes, in Sacramento, California.
-Hathaway's father, Rhody Hathaway, carried the title of nobility.
-Rhody became a theatrical manager and married Hathaway's mother, a Hungarian, who acted under the name Jean Hathaway (some citations claim Hathaway was her maiden name).

-His title of Marquis was inherited from his paternal great grandfather J.B. de Fiennes, a Belgian nobleman and barrister in service to King Leopold I of Belgium.
-When his great grandfather failed in his commission to secure the Sandwich Islands (now Hawaii) for Belgium, the disgraced elder Marquis self-exiled to San Francisco in 1850.
+Hathaway was born Henri Léopold de Fiennes, in Sacramento, California, the son of actors Rhody and Jean Hathaway.
+The family's surname was originally "de Fiennes", and Henry inherited the noble title of "Marquis de Fiennes" (no relation to the Twisleton-Wykeham-Fiennes family) from his paternal great-grandfather J.B. de Fiennes, a Belgian nobleman and barrister in service to King Leopold I of Belgium.
+When his great-grandfather failed in his commission to secure the Sandwich Islands (now Hawaii) for Belgium, the disgraced elder Marquis self-exiled to San Francisco in 1850.
 There he established a law practice and married.

+Rhody (real name: Henry Rudolph de Fiennes) was a theatrical manager and actor in San Francisco, where he met and married his Hungarian-born wife Jean (real name: Lillie Bishop).
+Some citations claim Hathaway was Jean's real maiden name.